mihirchronicles/mihirchronicles.github.io/content/bookshelf/shape-up.md

 ---
-title: Shape Up | Stop Running In Circles And Ship Work That Matters by Ryan Singer, Jason Fried
+title: Shape Up by Ryan Singer, Jason Fried
 date: "2024-03-10"
 path: "/bookshelf/shape-up"
 ---

 ## I. Brief Summary

 A book on how Basecamp (one of my favorite organizations with inspirational founders) does software and product development.
 Ryan Singer introduces great analogies to reshape the mindset—shaping, appetite, bread-boarding, scopes and uphill and downhill phases of work.
 These are great concepts to understand which can make software and product development process effective in any organization.

 ## II.
 Big Ideas

 - Basecamp developed Shape Up methodology.
 - Unlike Scrum, Shape Up doesn’t use backlogs.
 - Wireframes are deemed too concrete, while words are often too abstract.
 When shaping a solution, the aim is to strike the right balance between too vague and too detailed.